Jhanvi26/Mini-Project---Image-Classification/README.md

 # Mini-Project---Image-Classification
-This is my mini project based on image calssification
+This is my mini project based on image classification